What are you searching for?

 Rip Tide Boys Home

-Hope Harbor Rip Tide is an exciting, new, family-centered, six-bed home, located in a beautiful, residential neighborhood for teen boys, ages 12-17, who are at risk of running away, homelessness, criminalization, or human trafficking.
+Hope Harbor Ripe Tide is a family-centered, six-bed home, located in a beautiful, residential neighborhood.
+The home serves teen boys, ages 12-17, who are at risk of running away, homelessness, criminalization, or human trafficking.

 Mr. Bart Hansen